gditzler/eces436-week1/assignment/README.md

 ## Classification Tools in Matlab

 * Run 5-fold cross validation on Fisher's Iris and the ionoshpere data set.
+Evaluate a naive Bayes classifier and report the error and auROC on the hold out data set.
+Furthermore, report the ROC curve from one of the folds.
 These data sets are included with Matlab installation.
 * Helpful functions: `NaiveBayes.fit`, `cvpartition`, `predict`, `load`.
 * Starter Code:
 ```matlab